 Radiation therapy for ALL is generally used only when the leukemia has spread to the brain, spinal fluid, or a boy’s testicles, or in high-risk disease to help prevent the spread of leukemia to the spinal fluid.
 Radiation therapy is more often used for patients with T-cell leukemia.

 Side effects from radiation therapy may include hair loss, fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 However, long-term side effects of radiation treatment to the brain and body can occur and may possibly include hormone problems affecting growth and metabolism, learning problems, and an increased risk of developing a second cancer including a brain tumor.
-Skin, salivary gland, and thyroid cancers can also occur after treatment for ALL (see After Treatment).
-Learn more about radiation therapy.
+Skin, salivary gland, and thyroid cancers can also occur after radiation treatment for ALL (see Follow-Up Care).
+Learn more about the basics of radiation therapy.

 Stem cell transplantation/bone marrow transplantation

 Stem cell transplantation is most often used as a treatment for recurrent or refractory ALL.
 Rarely, transplantation may be recommended as part of the initial therapy when leukemia is associated with very high risk features.
 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.